 15. As with the other rows, connect the short edges first and use a pull bar to tap the long edges together.

-16. Regularly check your working lines to be sure the floor is still aligned.
+16. Regularly check your working lines sure the floor is still aligned.

 17. The last row may require rip cutting the planks to size.

-18. The last two rows will need to be secured in the same manner as the first two rows.
+18. The last two rows will need secured in the same as the first two rows.

-The newly installed floor is complete and can be walked on immediately.
+The newly installed floor is complete and walked on immediately.